andresaftari/Java-Implementation/README.md

 # Java-Implementation
 # Disclaimer!
-Please use this source code FOR EDUCATIONAL PURPOSE ONLY, not for PLAGIARISM.
+Please use this source code as your REFERENCES, not for PLAGIARISM.
 THANK YOU :)

 Java algorithms and implementations I learn in my university Data structured and basic algo